Top 15 Best Email Newsletter Plugins for WordPress (2018)

 - Last updated:

 Building an email list is one of the most important things you can do for your online business.
 Why?
-Because if gives you direct access to an audience that’s genuinely interested in your business: an audience that, by signing up for your newsletter, has already shown their willingness to continue to listen to what you have to offer!
+Because it gives you direct access to an audience that’s genuinely interested in what you do; an audience that, by signing up for your newsletter, has already shown their willingness to continue to listen to what you have to offer.

-How to build this valuable list?
-Well, it all starts by collecting (with permission!) the email addresses of folk that visit your website — which, unfortunately, is a tricky business.
-Why?
-Well, because we now live in a world where it’s now harder than ever to catch someone’s attention!
+How do you build this valuable list?
+Well, it all starts by collecting (with permission!) the email addresses of folk who visit your website.
+Unfortunately, this is a tricky business, because we now live in a world where it’s harder than ever to catch someone’s attention!

-As marketers (read: business owners, entrepreneurs, leaders) we need to try and grab — and continue to maintain — as much of the attention of our visitors as we can, however, and here’s the hard bit: not only must we attract their attention, we’ve also got to persuade them that whatever we have to say/offer is genuinely worth listening to/receiving.
+As marketers (read: Business owners, entrepreneurs, leaders) we need to try to grab — and hold — as much of our visitors’ attention as we can.
+However (and here’s the hard bit), not only must we attract their attention, we must also persuade them that whatever we have to say/offer is worth listening to/receiving.

 Active and Passive Lead Generation

 Traditionally, marketers place the subscription box in the website’s sidebar, footer or sometimes even within an article itself (usually somewhere in the middle).
-Such methods mostly passive ways of collecting emails.
-That is to say, they don’t prevent the visitor from continuing whatever it is they’re current doing on the site, such as reading an article or simply browsing through your site.
+Such methods are mostly passive ways of collecting emails.
+That is to say, they don’t prevent the visitor from continuing whatever it is they’re doing on the site, such as reading an article or simply browsing.

-However, when newsletter pop-ups arrived (the kind you occasionally see ‘pop up’ in the middle of the screen) — the game changed.
-Popups are active ways of collecting emails, wherein people had to literally stop what they were doing and either (a) subscribe, or (b) close the pop-up.
+However, when newsletter popups arrived (the kind you occasionally see ‘pop up’ in the middle of the screen) — the game changed.
+Popups are active ways of collecting emails, whereby people have to literally stop what they’re doing and either (a) subscribe, or (b) close the popup.

-Many marketers took this new-found power for granted, and bombarded their visitors with popups as soon as they arrived on the site — often before they’d even gotten to know what the website was even all about!
+Many marketers took this newfound power for granted, and bombarded their visitors with popups as soon as they arrived on the site — often before they’d even gotten to know what the website was about!

-The first rule for a new (or any) website should really be to not ask for email address straight upfront.
+The first rule for a new (or any) website should be: Don’t ask for an email address upfront.

-Instead, you need to first show value, i.e. give something to the user (such as great content!), and then ask for something in return, which in this case, is, of course, their email address.
+Instead, you need to first show value, i.e. give something to the user (such as great content!), and then ask for something in return — in this case, their email address.

-The term “showing value” can be anything and depends on your website’s domain.
-It may be a great article, free reports with great visualizations, e-books, guides, resources Photoshop files, icons, images, audio samples, video effects — the list is practically endless.
+The term ‘showing value’ depends on your website’s domain.
+‘Value’ may be a great article, free reports with great visualizations, ebooks, guides, resources Photoshop files, icons, images, audio samples, video effects — the list is endless.

-Once a visitor has benefited from your content — he/she will then be naturally more inclined to share his or her email address with you and/or your business.
+Once a visitor has benefited from your content — he/she will then be naturally more inclined to share his or her email address with your business.

-But how to collect said emails?
-Below, we’ve put together a list of the top fifteen WordPress plugins for doing exactly that: i.e. a list of the best newsletter plugins for WordPress.
+But how do you collect these emails?
+Below, we’ve put together a list of the top 15 WordPress plugins for doing exactly that: A list of the best newsletter plugins for WordPress.

 Listed in no particular order:

 No newsletter plugin list is complete without mentioning OptinMonster.
-Founded in 2013, this plugin has become one of the best-selling newsletter plugins of all times: now used by well over 300,000 websites.
+Founded in 2013, this plugin has become one of the best-selling newsletter plugins of all time, and is now used by well over 300,000 websites.

-It makes designing highly converting forms a breeze — starting with the full-featured form designer to amazing animation effects from MonsterEffects.
-And is, in fact, a plugin we’ve already gone to some lengths to review in a previous article: OptinMonster Reviewed.
+It makes designing highly converting forms a breeze — from the full-featured form designer to amazing animations from MonsterEffects.
+It is, in fact, a plugin we’ve already gone to some lengths to review in a previous article: OptinMonster Reviewed.

-Elegant Themes is one of the most popular theme developers in the WordPress market, effectively gaining well over an absolutely whopping 350,000+ paying customers from just 87 WordPress themes!
+Elegant Themes is one of the most popular theme developers on the WordPress market, effectively gaining well over an absolutely whopping 350,000-plus paying customers from just 87 WordPress themes!

-Bloom is a beautifully designed newsletter plugin with over 115 templates.
-It supports six different popup form types: pop-ups, fly-ins, widget area, in-line with content, below content, and content lockers.
+Bloom is a beautifully designed newsletter plugin with more than 115 templates.
+It supports six different popup form types: Popups, fly-ins, widget area, in-line with content, below content, and content lockers.

 Check out our in-depth review of this amazing plugin for more information.
-Plans start from $89/year, which also includes access to all 87 themes and 5 other really rather powerful plugins.
+Plans start from $89 a year, which also includes access to all 87 themes and five other really rather powerful plugins.

 Newsletter is one of the best free newsletter plugins available for WordPress — currently boasting well over 200,000 downloads.
 This plugin lets you have unlimited subscribers and send unlimited emails.